What is closing in sales?

 The sharp angle close responds to prospect requests by tying them to immediate commitment.
 When they ask for something extra, you agree but make it conditional on closing now.

-Example: "If I can include that, can we finalize the contract today?"
+"If I can include that, can we finalize the contract today?"

-Use this when a prospect requests a concession.
-Don't use it if you can't actually deliver what they're asking for.
+Don't use this if you can't actually deliver what they're asking for.

 11. The Needs-Based Close